cswilson90/tribo/README.md

 A post directory can contain the following:

 * `content.md` (required) - a markdown file containing the content of the blog post.
+The first thing in the content file should be a heading with the title of the post.
+The content of the heading is extracted and used as the title.
+The first paragraph of the content is extracted and used as a preview on the posts list page.
 * `metadata.[yaml|json]` (required) - a YAML or JSON file containing metadata for the the blog post, see the [post metadata section](#post-metadata) for information on the data that can be provided.
 * `resources/` (optional) - a directory containing static resources used in the post e.g. images.